3 Electrodynamics

 \[ \begin{align} \cosh\left(\psi\right)\sinh\left(\varphi\right) = \cosh\left(\varphi\right)\sinh\left(\psi\right), \end{align} \]

-from this it follows $\psi = \varphi$.
-So it applies
+from this it follows that $\psi = \varphi$.
+Thus one has

 \[ \begin{align} \left(\begin{array}{cc} \Lambda_0^{(0)}&\Lambda_1^{(0)}\\ \Lambda_0^{\left(1\right)}&\Lambda_1^{\left(1\right)} \end{array}\right) &= \left(\begin{array}{cc} \cosh\left(\psi\right)& -\sinh\left(\psi\right)\\ - \sinh\left(\psi\right)&\cosh\left(\psi\right) \end{array}\right). \end{align} \]